 Maintenance Service Interval Maintenance Procedure Before each use or daily Check the safety-interlock system.
 Check the engine-oil level.
 Clean the cooling system (more often in dusty, dirty conditions).
 Inspect the blades.
 Inspect the grass deflector for damage.
 After each use Clean grass and debris from the cutting unit, muffler, drives, grass catcher, and engine.
 Clean the mower-deck housing.
 Every 25 hours Grease the caster wheel bearings (more often in sandy soil conditions).
 Clean the air-cleaner foam element (more often in dusty, dirty conditions).
 Check tire pressure.
 Check the belts for wear or cracks.
-Every 100 hours or yearly, whichever comes first Charge the battery and disconnect the battery cables.
+Every 100 hours or yearly, whichever comes first Change the engine oil and oil filter (more often in dirty or dusty conditions).
+Before storage Charge the battery and disconnect the battery cables.
 Perform all maintenance procedures listed above before storage.
 Paint any chipped surfaces.
-Replace the air-cleaner paper and foam elements (more often in dusty, dirty conditions).
+Yearly Replace the air-cleaner paper and foam elements (more often in dusty, dirty conditions).
+Check and adjust the valve clearance.
+Contact an Authorized Service Dealer.
 Change the spark plug(s).
 Replace the in-line fuel filter.